jobjo/jobjo.github.io/_posts/2015-02-16-printing-recursive-data-structures.md

 )
 {% endhighlight %}

-Which in fact is a valid F#.
-This is clearly not possible with the shallow implementation.
+Which is in fact vaalid F#.
+This would not have been possible using the shallow embedding.

 ## Summary
 In this post I've addressed the problem of designing a library for pretty-printing recursive data structures.
 The approach taken is general and starts by identifying a minimal set of operations needed and then for each operation define a set of constraints (or *laws*) that any implementation must obey.
 In order support compositionality of printers the [monoid] pattern was used.

 Finally, two different realizations of the library was given, one *shallow* and one *deep* embedding.
+By using equational reasoning we were able to show that the semantical constraints were satisfied.

 [monoid]: http://en.wikipedia.org/wiki/Monoid
 [monoids]: http://en.wikipedia.org/wiki/Monoid